isomerpages/sciencecentre-emag/index.md

   - infopic:
       title: Why Your Calendar Changes Every Year
       id: infopic
-      description: In 2029, Lunar New Year and Hari Raya Puasa are projected to fall on the same day.
+      description: In 2029, Lunar New Year and Hari Raya Puasa are projected to overlap.
 Why do festive dates shift, and why are calendars not stable markers of time?
       button: READ MORE
       url: /why-your-calendar-changes-every-year/
       image: /images/calendars_emag.gif